 Kings of Scotland - wanted: individuals keen on Divine Rights.

 The early Kings of Scotland didn’t die in their beds often.
 It wasn’t a job with secure prospects, as Macbeth soon realised.
-Here's a list of them.
+Standing next to exploding cannons, plus encounters with sharp pointy things and marrying English spouses.
+Bad ideas, all of them.
+Here’s a list of Scotland’s monarchs.

 Kings of Scotland